Celebrated 33-Year-Old German Journalist Adds A Line To His Resume: Fraudster

 Relotius, who has admitted to faking some of his reporting, had written dozens of articles for Der Spiegel since 2011.
 According to a Q&A also published by the magazine Wednesday, Relotius identified 14 specific stories that included fictional dialogues, "character collages" and other incorrect or misleading details.
 He is no longer employed there.

-"I'm sick, and I have to get help now," an apologetic and embarrassed Relotius said in an interview with Der Spiegel, which has over six million online subscribers.
+"I'm sick, and I have to get help now," an apologetic and embarrassed Relotius said in an interview with Der Spiegel, which has over 6 million online subscribers.

 But his admission of guilt was apparently hard-won.
 On Dec.
 3 — the same day he received the German press award — an Arizona woman raised the first questions surrounding his reporting and his profile of vigilante border guards in the southern U.S.